• Recipe Box

 • Comments

-Dairy free pesto can be made at any time of the year.
+Dairy free vegan pesto can be made at any time of the year.
 You can use fresh basil, micro basil.
 Basil from the garden or basil from the store are both suitable to make delicious pesto sauce.

 This recipe for dairy free pesto goes perfectly with this Gluten and Dairy Free Gnocchi.
 And if you are searching for other sauces to make, this Amazing Pasta Sauces Collection will inspire your next meal.